 Videos: Clips of live action or rendered footage that does not have the animated style.

 Images: Footage from all the same categories as the video clips, but still frame and unmoving.
 The images are either of real people or rendered & abstract.
-They do not have the animated style.
+They do not have an animated style.

 Backgrounds: These are large images or artscapes that can be used as a backdrop to set the stage of your video.
 Most are in the animated content style rather than a real life depiction.

 Text: This is your basic tool for adding any kind of words to the video.
 There are tons of default fonts installed, but if you need a specific one, you can use the arrow point to a box button to import your own (should be the .ttf file type).
 There are options for changing the font weight, alignment, size, color, and stroke (text outline).

 When you upload your own fonts, you can access them by clicking on the font name in the text tab, and then going to Uploaded.

 Audio: Audio files include background music and sound effects.
 These are categorized into themes like “business” or “relaxing”.
 You can also import your own music files using the Import button in the toolbar.

 Project Library: This is where any assets you upload yourself will live.
 To import files, you can click on the Import button in the toolbar.
 You’ll see this window: